 “It made me feel lighter and like the weight of the world wasn’t just on me,” she recalls.
 Rachael kept cutting through part of tenth grade but as a 16-year-old junior is now doing better.
 “It was almost like a high.
 But it wasn’t hurting anybody else, and it wasn’t illegal, so it was better than what most kids did.”

-Why Do Teens Self-Harm
+Why Teens Engage in Self-Harm

 Cutting is a common form of what experts call non-suicidal self-injury.
 It involves using a sharp implement—such as a knife, a razor, a safety pin—to cut the skin as a way to relieve or cope with emotional pain; the goal is not suicide.